KeYProject/key-docs/docs/smt/solverProps/AddingSMTSolvers.md

-# Add new SMT solver types as .props files
+# Adding a new SMT Solver

+Solver properties files allow developers to

+- Add support for an SMT solver currently not used by KeY (as long as it accepts SMT-LIB as input).
+In this case, it will likely be necessary to also implement a new de.uka.ilkd.key.smt.communication.SolverSocket.MessageHandler to handle the solver output, if no existing MessageHandler suffices.
+- Add a new variant of an SMT solver, for example "Z3, but only with quantifier-free formulas" or "CVC5, but ignoring all formulas with casts".
+- Add a new variant of an SMT solver with specific options / a specific preamble (e.g., Z3 with "(set-option :produce-proofs true)").

+This can all be done without writing a lot of own code (except for the MessageHandler).

-This is an examplary solver properties file.
-To add a solver, specify a properties (*.props*) file following this example or the existing properties files and put it in a *...\resources\de\uka\ilkd\key\smt\solvertypes* directory in one of the subprojects of KeY.
+To add a solver, specify a properties (*.props*) file following the examples below or the already existing properties files in the project.
+Afterwards, put the properties file in a *...\resources\de\uka\ilkd\key\smt\solvertypes* directory in one of the subprojects of KeY.
 For the solver to be usable, add the file's name to a *solvers.txt* which also should be located in the same directory as the .props file.

 If you choose to add the properties file to the specific directory *key.core\src\main\resources\de\uka\ilkd\key\smt\solvertypes*, it will be included in an automatically (via gradle task) created *solvers.txt* file in that same directory.